pingcap/docs-cn/system-variables.md

 > - If you have enabled TiDB Binlog, enabling this variable cannot improve the performance.
 To improve the performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
 > - Enabling this parameter only means that Async Commit becomes an optional mode of transaction commit.
 In fact, the most suitable mode of transaction commit is determined by TiDB.

+### tidb_enable_auto_increment_in_generated

+- Scope: SESSION | GLOBAL
+- Default value: `OFF`
+- This variable is used to determine whether to include the `AUTO_INCREMENT` columns when creating a generated column or an expression index.

 ### tidb_enable_cascades_planner

 - Scope: SESSION | GLOBAL